Flexible varieties and automorphism groups

 In particular, the nilpotent cone $\LND_p(G)$ coincides with the tangent space $T_p O$ for each $p\in O$. \ecor

 \bproof Indeed, the group $G_{\cN,p}$ stabilizes $\cN(p)$ and for $m=\dim O\ge 2$ the group $\SL(T_pO)$ acts transitively on $T_pO\backslash\{0\}$. \eproof

-\brem The last assertion in Corollary \ref{5.20} does not hold any more for a general special subgroup $G\subseteq\SAut(X)$ which is not generated by a saturated set of locally nilpotent vector fields.
-For instance, if a semisimple algebraic group $G$ acts on itself via left multiplications (i.e., $X=G$), then the cone $\LND_e(G)$ is just the usual nilpotent cone in the Lie algebra $\Lie(G)=T_eX$, which is a proper subcone.
+\brem The last assertion in Corollary \ref{5.20} does not hold any more for a general $\G_a$-generated subgroup $G\subseteq\SAut(X)$ which is not generated by a saturated set of locally nilpotent vector fields.
+For instance, if a semisimple algebraic group $G$ acts on itself via left multiplications (i.e., $X=G$), then the cone $\LND_e(G)$ is just the usual nilpotent cone in the Lie algebra $\Lie(G)=T_eX$, which is a proper subcone. \erem

-To be more concrete, in the case $G=\SL_2$ the nilcone $\LND_e(G)$ is just the quadratic cone in $\sl_2\cong\AA^3$ consisting of matrices with determinant $0$. \erem

-We also have the following result on tangential flexibility.
+We also have the following result on tangential flexibility.\footnote{We are grateful to Adrien Dubouloz whose observation allowed us to remove an inaccuracy in the original formulation.}

-\bcor Let $X$ be a flexible affine variety and $G=\SAut(X)$.
-If $\pi: E\to X$ is an irreducible and reduced $G$-homogeneous linear space\footnote{in the sense of \cite{EGA} Chap.\ II, 1.7.}, which is over $X_\reg$ a vector bundle, then the total space $E$ is also flexible.
+\bcor Let $\pi: E\to X$ be an irreducible and reduced linear space\footnote{in the sense of \cite{EGA} Chap.\ II, 1.7.} over a flexible variety $X$, which is over $X_\reg$ a vector bundle.
+Assume that there is an action of $G:=\SAut(X)$ on $E$ such that the action of every 1-parameter subgroup of $G$ is algebraic on $E$ and $\pi$ is equivariant.
+Then the total space $E$ is also flexible.
 In particular, the tangent bundle $TX$ and all its tensor bundles $E=(TX)^{\otimes a}\otimes (T^*X)^{\otimes b}$ are flexible. \ecor